archernar/cuu/README.md

        -Z  user iso time
        -i  interactive mode ('q' to quit)
        -c  command:
-                 <USERLIST> may specify a single user, a list of users, or the special keyword ALLUSERS
+                 <ULIST> may specify a single user, a list of users, or the special keyword ALLUSERS
-                 <ACCTLIST> may specify a single profile, a list ofprofiles, or the special keyword ALLPROFILES
+                 <PLIST> may specify a single profile, a list ofprofiles, or the special keyword ALLPROFILES
                  ----------------------------------------------------------------------------------------------
                  createuser               -a -u -p         Creates with no privledges createadminuser          -a -u -p         Creates a user with Administor Access